 To analyze the diversity of the ecosystem, a 454 FLX sequencer was used, but Matís has such equipment in its premises in Reykjavík.
 With this equipment you can view the diversity of microorganisms much better and faster than before.

-Friday, April 9 approx. a doctoral defense will be held at the Faculty of Medicine of the University of Iceland.
-Then Rannveig Björnsdóttir, an employee of Matís, defends his doctoral thesis "Bacterial flora in the early stages of plum farming".
+Next Friday 9 April. doctoral defense at the University of Iceland School of Medicine.
+Rannveig Björnsdóttir, an employee of Matís, is defending her doctoral dissertation "Bacterial flora in the early stages of halibut farming".

 Doctoral dissertation in life and medical sciences from the Faculty of Medicine at the School of Health Sciences, University of Iceland.